The embedding property for sorted profinite groups: Preliminaries

 \subsection{The category of sorted profinite groups}

-The category $\PG$ of profinite groups is a category consisted with the following: \begin{itemize} \item $\ob$ : The objects of $\PG$ are profinite groups. \item $\mor$ : Let $G_1$ and $G_2$ be profinite groups.
+The category $\PG$ of profinite groups is a category consisting of the following: \begin{itemize} \item $\ob$ : The objects of $\PG$ are profinite groups. \item $\mor$ : Let $G_1$ and $G_2$ be profinite groups.
 A morphism from $G_1$ to $G_2$ is a continuous homomorphism from $G_1$ to $G_2$. \end{itemize}